Luidog/passport-local-camo/README.md

 Static methods are exposed on the schema.
 For example to use `register` function use

     var User = require('./models/User');
-    User.register(opts);
+    await User.register(opts);

 * `authenticate (username, passhash, done)`: function that is used in Passport's LocalStrategy
 * `serialize (user, done)`: function that is used by Passport to serialize users into the session
-* `deserialize (primaryKey, done)`: function that is used by Passport to deserialize users into the session
+* `deserialize (primaryKey, done)`: function that is used by Passport to deserialize users from the session
-* async `register (user || username, password)`: Convenience method to register a new user instance with a given password.
+* async `register (user || username, password)`: method to register a new user instance with a given password.
 Checks if username is unique.
 See [example](https://github.com/perimetral/passport-local-camo/tree/master/example).

 ## License
 Passport-Local Camo is licensed under the [0BSD license](https://opensource.org/licenses/FPL-1.0.0).